Eumaeus/Peripatos/posts/03 Nepal/12 Practicalities.md

-# Boots on the Ground: Practicalities
+# Boots (or shoes) on the Ground: Practicalities.
+Everest Lodge-to-Lodge, April 28--May 9, 2025

 Not gonna lie, getting to, into, and through the Khumbu valley is mui complicado.
 Here are some of the key things we had to think about on this trip.